 SONYA FULTZ, M.Ed. – President

-Sonya is teaching faculty and Chair of Undergraduate Studies at Antioch University Midwest in Yellow Springs, Ohio.
-She has trained the Ministry of Education in Costa Rica and Trinidad/Tobago in Comprehensive School Conflict Management and is focused on classroom management and conflict studies.
-Her interest in Guatemala was aided by the adoption of her Guatemalan-born son, and she has led Guatemala adoptive families on Return to Guatemala trips for the last 13 years, aiding them in connecting with their children’s birth country.
+Sonya is the Senior Director of Enrollment Services and Academic Partnerships at Union Institute and University in Cincinnati, Ohio.
+She has trained the Ministry of Education in Costa Rica and Trinidad/Tobago in Comprehensive School Conflict Management and has dedicated her career to creating academic opportunities for marginalized communities to access an affordable and effective education.
+Her interest in Guatemala is rooted in the adoption of her Guatemalan-born son and she has led adoptive families on Return to Guatemala trips for the last 13 years aiding them in connecting with their children’s birth country.

 JONATHAN MAUPIN, Ph.D. – Vice-President